IsItLucas/godot_easy_saving/README.md

 ## Configuration ⚙️🖥️🎚️
 1. Go to Project > Project Settings > Godot Easy > Save.
-2. Set the default save dictionary and adjust the settings as you like.
+2. Customize the addon's behaviour as you like.
-3. You're all set!
-Use the defined shortcut to switch between fullscreen and windowed modes. ✅🎉
+3. You're all set! ✅🎉

-## Usage 🎮⌨️🖥️
+## Usage 💾🔐✨
 Documentation can be found [here](https://github.com/IsItLucas/godot_easy_saving/wiki).